Aztreonam: Spectrum of activity

-Aztreonam use has been recently reconsidered for human infections sustained by metallo-beta-lactamase (MBL)-producing Gram-negative bacteria.
-In these circumstances aztreonam is combined with avibactam (ceftazidime/avibactam).
-The combination of aztreonam and avibactam are in phase 3 clinical trails.
-The combination of aztreonam and avibactam has demonstrated to be active against 80% of MBL isolates reaching a clinical infection resolution in 80% of MBL-infected patients.

 Administration

-Aztreonam is poorly absorbed when given orally, so it must be administered as an intravenous or intramuscular injection (trade name Azactam), or inhaled (trade name Cayston) using an ultrasonic nebulizer.
-In the United States, the Food and Drug Administration (FDA) approved the inhalation form on 22 February 2010, for the suppression of P. aeruginosa infections in patients with cystic fibrosis.
+Aztreonam is poorly absorbed when given orally, so it must be administered as an intravenous or intramuscular injection (brand name Azactam), or inhaled (brand name Cayston) using an ultrasonic nebulizer.
+In the United States, the Food and Drug Administration (FDA) approved the inhalation form in February 2010, for the suppression of P. aeruginosa infections in people with cystic fibrosis.
 It received conditional approval for administration in Canada and the European Union in September 2009, and has been fully approved in Australia.